jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

            mvn -U org.jboss.maven.plugins:maven-qstools-plugin:check
    This will generate a report on `QUICKSTART_HOME/target/site/qschecker.html`.
 Review the report to determine if your quickstart project violates any item in the *General Guidelines*.

+9. Test your changes in 2 ways.
+   * Run the Maven command line to build and deploy the quickstart.
+   * Import the quickstart into Red Hat JBoss Developer Studio and make sure it builds and deploys with no errors or warnings.

-9. Use the `git add` command to add new or changed file contents to the staging area.
+10. Use the `git add` command to add new or changed file contents to the staging area.
    * If you create a new quickstart, you can add files using the subfolder and file names.
 The following is an example of new quickstart folders and files you may want to stage:

             git add src/